handy-common-utils/oclif-utils/README.md

 With this utility library, you will be able to:

-* Make type information of `options.args` available
+- Convenient `CommandOptions<typeof YourCommand>` type for referring to the return type of `await this.parse(YourCommand)`
-* Update README.md file by `./bin/run --update-readme.md` for inserting properly formated CLI manual information
+- Update README.md file by `./bin/run --update-readme.md` for inserting properly formatted CLI manual information
-* Prepend command line name to the examples
-* Reconstruct the full command line as a string
+- Reconstruct the full command line as a string
-* Handy `CliConsole` for logging with and without colouring

 ## How to use